KremzeeqOrg/fruit-project-api-scraper/README.md

 - If you are proceding to use the entire solution for the `fruit-project`, ensure to provision foundational resources from [fruit-project-infra](https://github.com/KremzeeqOrg/fruit-project-infra)
 - This includes ensuring a AWS ECR is provisioned as well as one or more DynamoDB tables.
-- Ensure you have a CLI tool installed like `aws-vault` to work with the context for your target account AWS account.
+- Ensure you have a CLI tool installed like `aws-vault` to work with the context for your target AWS account.
-- Ensure config saved in the AWS Parameter Store in relation to the target API.

 ### Steps

 1. In AWS, setup AWS SSM Parameter with config for scraping a target api.
 Also, setup any target AWS Dynamo DB tables, with a specification for the hash key.
-Please see [here](# Setting up AWS SSM Parameter for target API) for more info on this.
+Please see [here](#Setting up AWS SSM Parameter for target API) for more info on this.

+2. Review the API Mapping Config [here](#Updating API Mapping Config).
+If the `api_name` is not listed for your target API, you will need to update thsi config.

-2. Setup and activate a virtual Python environment and run `pip install - requirements.txt` in the `src` directory
+3. Setup and activate a virtual Python environment and run `pip install - requirements.txt` in the `src` directory

-3. In the app [handler](./src/handler.py), uncomment the event and update the event dictionary with desired values.
+4. In the app [handler](./src/handler.py), uncomment the event and update the event dictionary with desired values.
 This simulates the payload which would otherwise be sent to the lambda in AWS.

-4. Execute the handler: `python ./src/handler.py`
+5. Execute the handler: `python ./src/handler.py`

 ### Running tests